oresat/oresat-linux/design_guide_oresat_linux.md

 # OreSat Linux standards
-A guide / standards with reasonings for OreSat Linux.
+A design guide / notes / standards with reasonings for OreSat Linux.

+## Operating System
+- Use Debian kernel 4.19.
+An image can be found here[here](https://elinux.org/Beagleboard:BeagleBoneBlack_Debian#Debian_Buster_Console_Snapshot).
+    - *Support for pru.*
+    - *Beagleboard made the image, they added a lot on nice tools (uboot overlay scripts / pru kernel module).*

 ## General system